bm735/ha-addons/example2/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Example2 add-on

 ## How to use